stamat/poops/README.md

 Styles are bundled with [Dart Sass](https://sass-lang.com/dart-sass).
 You can specify multiple styles to bundle.
 Each style has the following properties:

 - `in` - the input path, can be a file path, an array of file paths, or a glob pattern (e.g. `"src/scss/*.scss"`).
 Globs must use `/` separators (even on Windows) and skip Sass partials (`_*.scss`).
 Each matched file is compiled separately
 - `out` - the output path, can be a directory or a file path.
-With multiple inputs it must be a directory file path, but please just use it as a filename
+With multiple inputs it must be a directory — each input compiles to `<out>/<basename>.css`, so inputs sharing a basename (e.g. `a/main.scss` and `b/main.scss`) will overwrite each other
 - `options` - the options for the bundler.

 **Options:**